The Wizard From Earth by Morta's Priest

 Hermione scoffed, and the cat cast a distrustful look towards the mirror before edging away.
-It made an odd noise – it almost sounded like chirping and Harry cast a confused look at the mirror.
+It made an odd noise – it almost sounded like chirping - and Harry cast a confused look at the mirror.
 That was definitely not a noise he'd heard a cat make before.
-Hermione frowned, then her eyes widened in recognition.
+Hermione's eyes widened in recognition.
 "Harry, it's an Egyptian Mau!
 Those are pretty hard to come by, you know.
-Quite a rare breed: Supposedly they're one of the oldest breeds of cats in the world, thousands of years old.
+Quite a rare breed: Supposedly they're one of the most ancient breeds of cats in the world, thousands of years old.
 Maybe you should find out if it belongs to anyone?"

 "It's not wearing any identification," Harry muttered distractedly, luring it forward again.
 "Come out, it's okay…"

-Suddenly the cat hissed, jumping right at the friendly hand with claws extended.
-Harry flinched back as its claws raked past his arm, drawing blood.
-In an instant it was at the tent-flap, staring at him with those bright eyes.
-Hermione asked something but he'd dropped her painting face-down on the ground and it sounded distinctly muffled.
-Harry stared at the cat in consternation as it carelessly licked the drops of blood from its claws.
+The cat hissed warningly, jumping right at the friendly hand with claws extended.
+Harry flinched back as its claws raked past his arm, drawing blood, before it dashed towards the tent-flap, staring back at him with those bright, shining eyes.
+Hermione asked something, but he'd dropped her painting face-down on the ground and it sounded rather muffled.
+The cat carelessly licked drops of blood from its claws.

 "Venomous?"
 Hermione repeated, blinking.
 "Not that I know of, beyond the Nundu, and I think you'd recognize those.
 What did you do?"

 "There's no floo anywhere near you… oh, I know someone who could make a Portkey!
 I'm going to find someone, hold on!"
 She dropped the mirror, and Harry sighed as her face vanished.
-He winced as his arm throbbed painfully.
-That blasted cat was still there, staring at him from just outside the tent, its luminous eyes fixed on him.
+That blasted cat was still there, though, staring at him from just outside the tent, its luminous eyes fixed on him.
 Harry grabbed his wand and aimed.
 "Stupefy!"

 He missed.
-The animal was agile enough to get out of the way, and Harry was after it with his wand out, forcing himself to ignore the pain.
-He needed to catch it, he was sure.
-If there was no such thing as a venomous cat, even a magical one, then someone had enchanted the creature, or dipped its claws in poison, and he'd need a sample.
-His entire forearm had swollen up, now, far too quickly for any Muggle malady.
-This was magical.
+The animal was agile enough to get out of the way in time, and Harry was after it with his wand out, forcing himself to ignore the pain.
+He needed to catch it, he was sure of that.
+If there was no such thing as a venomous cat, even a magical one, then someone had enchanted the creature, or dipped its claws in poison.
+He'd need a sample.
+His entire forearm had swollen up now, far too quickly for any Muggle malady.
+This had to be magical.
 Harry almost collapsed at the sudden return to the heat outside, but this time he could cast a Cooling Charm.
+Small comforts.

 The cat sat a little distance away, licking its paw as if there was nothing wrong.
 A second Stunner was no more successful than the first as it quickly darted away, and Harry cursed loudly.
 His eyes were wandering off target and his vision got blurry.
-His head had begun beating like a drum, now.
-Basilisk venom?
+His head began beating like a drum.
+Was it really Basilisk venom?
 He realized uncomfortably that the symptoms were awfully similar.
 He looked again at the gashes on his arm.
-He really should've healed those: they were huge, now.
+They had reopened, and looked worse than ever.

-Harry turned to look blearily at the one who'd spoken, somewhere to his side.
+Harry turned to look blearily at the one who'd spoken.
 With a start he realized it was the same man that he'd met earlier.
 Khnurn had been his name, or something similar.
 "You – help me catch that cat!
 It…" he paused.
 "I…" He didn't remember why he'd been chasing it.
-What had he been doing, anyway?
-His eyes wandered after the animal, and he saw the creature sitting on a low stone wall, its eyes bright.
+What had he been doing?
+His eyes wandered after the animal, and he saw it sitting on a low stone wall, its eyes bright.
 He was sure it was laughing.
 Why was it laughing?
 Harry shook his head, trying to focus.
-Why was everything getting so vague?
+Why was everything getting so dark?
 This wasn't right.
 He was sick – he needed… "Help…"

-Khnurn had been there, when he'd collapsed, and that blasted cat.
+Khnurn had been there, when he'd collapsed, as well as that blasted cat.
 He still didn't know what those words had meant, that he'd said at the end.
-Had he been the one that put that nasty cat in his tent?
-Harry looked around and noticed that Ahaneith had left him to his memories; even the cat had left.
+Had Khnurn been the one who put that nasty cat in his tent?
+Harry looked around and noticed that Ahaneith had left him to his memories; even the cat had left him alone.
 He closed his eyes briefly, trying to concentrate on what had happened, but the details were slipping away from him.
-Less than five minutes later, he was asleep again.
+Less than five minutes later, he was asleep once more.

-He spent the better part of a week like that, barely moving more than he had to, thinking about what had happened and wondering why nobody had found him yet.
-He'd tried to send a Patronus to Bill or Ron when there was nobody around, but the spell wouldn't work.
+He spent the better part of a week in bed, barely moving more than he had to, thinking about what had happened and wondering why nobody had found him yet.
+He'd tried to send a Patronus to Bill and Ron when there was nobody around, but the spell wouldn't work.
 It wasn't until today that he'd dared to try and step beyond the bed.
-He felt much better now physically, but looking at the fact that his host was obviously underfed and not looking too healthy herself, he did feel guilty about taking up her space for so long.
-Had he been sleeping in her bed?
+He felt much better physically, but looking at the fact that his host was obviously underfed and not looking too healthy herself, he did feel guilty about taking up her space for so long.
+Had he been sleeping in her bed all this time?

-"Heru," said a voice, and Harry turned to find Ahaneith staring with open mouth – not at him, but at his wand.
-She was a Muggle.
+"Heru," spoke a voice, and Harry turned to find Ahaneith staring at him with open mouth – well, not at him, but at his illuminated wand.
+Shit - she was a Muggle.

 "Nox!"
-Harry said quickly and the light vanished.
-His host immediately said something in a pleading tone.
-Harry didn't know what she meant but she stepped forward and grasped his wand hand, gesturing to the sky.
-Well, the damage was done, now.
+Harry said quickly and the light vanished - too little, too late.
+His host immediately said something in a pleading tone, and she grasped his wand hand, gesturing to the sky.
+The damage was done, now.
 Harry glanced outside into the gloom, but there were few people around.
-He supposed if he kept the spell at a low luminosity, they wouldn't think it was anything more than a fire or lightbulb.
+He supposed if he kept the spell at a low luminosity, they wouldn't think it was anything more than a fire or light bulb.
 He sighed and nodded.
 "Lumos."

 "Heru," Ahaneith said again, and Harry frowned.

 "What is it?
-Should I put it out again?"
+Should I put it out?"

-She stepped aside, and the tall man he vaguely remembered stepped up beside her, staring at the lighted wand as well for a long moment.
+She stepped aside, and the tall man he vaguely remembered stepped up beside her, staring at the lighted wand as well.
 He only had no shirt on, though he was wearing several long necklaces with small multi-coloured baubles on them.
 Strapped on his thigh was a small hammer.
 Harry sighed as his problem spread itself; he really shouldn't have recast his Lumos.
 The tall man stared at him, and then turned to Ahaneith.
 Harry wondered if the man was her husband; he wasn't around much if that was the case.

 Whatever she said, it had some effect on him, as he glanced at Harry a few times with uncertainty.
 He heard his name come past a few times, and began to seriously doubt that it was Arabic.
 It was far choppier than he remembered from the few times he'd heard the language spoken.
 Then, the man did something incredible.
 Despite being at least a head taller than him and twice as wide, he sank to his knees, saying 'Heru' with something he now definitely recognized.
 Awe.
 Reverence.
 As if it was a sacred name.

-Harry staggered back.
+Harry staggered back, and winced.
 "Bloody hell.
 Did I just start a religion?"

 Author's Note: A little side-something that's probably going to be irregularly updated on the side while I work on Wand and Shield and The Leaf's Naruto.
 (DSHND and Torikaeru are similary irregular atm. :P)